HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 ## Page weight and resource composition

-{# TODO: Add an intro #}

-### Page weight overview

 "Page weight" is the total size of all resources a browser needs to download to render a page.
 Over the past decade, page weight has steadily increased.

 {{ figure_markup(
   image="distribution-of-cms-page-weight.png",
   caption="Distribution of CMS page weight.", description="Bar chart showing the total page weight in kilobytes for five popular mobile CMS platforms across various percentiles.
-Squarespace produces the heaviest sites with a median (50th percentile) weight of 3,028 KB, while Joomla and WordPress are the lightest at 2,088 KB and 2,177 KB respectively.
-Across all platforms, there is a substantial increase in weight at the 90th percentile, with some mobile pages exceeding 8,000 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1506051680&format=interactive", sheets_gid="1551200507", sql_file="TODO.sql"
+Squarespace produces the heaviest sites with a median (50th percentile) weight of 3,974 KB, while Joomla and WordPress are the lightest at 2,900 KB and 2,894 KB respectively.
+Across all platforms, there is a substantial increase in weight at the 90th percentile, with some mobile pages exceeding 8,000 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1506051680&format=interactive", sheets_gid="1551200507", sql_file="page_weight_distribution.sql"
   )
 }}